krispinn/GoWithTheFlow/README.md

 Generates a flowchart of undergraduate courses for UTSA majors.

-Download the jar file here:
+Download the zip file here:
 https://goo.gl/y6J0CW